Food Detective measures IgG antibodies which may be linked to inflammatory conditions in the body, manifesting in a range of health issues.

 Suitable for everyone including babies from 3 months and pregnant women.

-Food Detective is a safe and simple test and is the quickest and most affordable food intolerance blood test of it's type in Ireland
+Has been designed for use by individuals and health practitioners.
+The test is safe and simple to use.
+It is the quickest and most affordable test of it's type in Ireland.

 Food Detective™ Food List

 Corn, Durum Wheat, Gluten, Oats, Rice, Rye, Wheat.

 Almond, Brazil Nut, Cashew, Cocoa Bean, Peanut, Legume Mix (pea, lentil, haricot), Soya Bean, Walnut.

 Freshwater Fish Mix (salmon, trout), Shellfish Mix (shrimp, prawn, crab, lobster, mussel), Tuna, White Fish Mix (haddock, cod, plaice)